 Betty smiled.
 To Jason it seemed genuine, the way his mom always smiled before.
 She reached across the table and took Jason’s hands in hers.

 “I love you, Jase.
-I’ve thought about what you said the other day, and how I reacted to the words you said and to you.
+I’ve thought about what you said the other day, and how I reacted to those words you said and what I said to you.
 I want you to know that I love you unconditionally, and as Jen said, ‘gay or straight or whatever.’”

 Betty couldn’t say anything else because Jason almost vaulted across the table as he rushed into her arms.